 Memory skills aid real memory improvement

-Once you start on the road to memory improvement, you’ll want to put your new skills to good use.
+Once you start on the road to memory improvement, you’ll want to put your new memory skills to good use.
 You begin by learning some memory techniques, but the real payoff comes when you start to apply them to real-world situations.
 It’s all very well learning how to memorise lists, but until you actually do memorise some lists it’s all just so much theory!

 If you’re eager to put your skills to use, take a look at the options listed on this page.